Tagirijus/ledger-add/README.md

 When `modify_ledger` is `True` the ledger-add script might destroy your journal!
 Handle with care.
 The sort-function (it will sort your ledger journal by date) will take every non-transaction, set it to the beginning and append all the transactions.
 So it would be a good idea to have all the comments, aliases, etc. either on the beginning of the journal, or even keep it as clean as possible and use multiple journals.
 I have one for all aliases and functions and stuff and multiple transactions-only journals for every year.
 My ledger-add script always just edits the transactions-journals.
 Just an idea. (-;

-For modifying and sorting the script needs my other script `ledger-parse`.
+For modifying and sorting the script needs my other script [ledger-parse](https://github.com/Tagirijus/ledger-parse).
 Always keep this both scripts up to date!

 ## Short description